High-heeled shoe: Feminism

-In the West, high heeled shoes are often regarded as an emblem of femininity, and thus have been the subject of analysis by Feminist authors.
+In the West, high-heeled shoes are often regarded as an emblem of femininity, and thus have been the subject of analysis by feminist authors.
 Some have argued that "high-heeled shoes, perhaps more than any other item of clothing, are seen as the ultimate symbol of being a woman."
-Modern high heels with thin and long heels often serve to emphasize the wearer's arched back and extended buttocks.
-This "natural courting pose" has sometimes been analyzed as a form of objectification in service of the male gaze.

-Some Feminist scholars have argued that men's views on the culture of high heels are problematic: A sizable proportion of men regard the cultural expectation for women in professional environments to wear high heels as unproblematic.
+Some feminist scholars have argued that men's views on the culture of high heels are problematic: A sizable proportion of men regard the cultural expectation for women in professional environments to wear high heels as unproblematic.
 However, it has not been popular for men to wear tall and thin high heels since the late 17th century.
 Thus, since some women report that high heels are often painful to walk in, and commonly result in negative side effects to joints and veins after prolonged use, many have argued that it is unreasonable of men to support such a cultural norm.

 At the feminist Miss America protest in 1968, protestors symbolically threw a number of feminine products into a "freedom trash can."
 These included high heels, which were among items the protestors called "instruments of female torture" and accouterments of what they perceived to be enforced femininity.

 In 2015, a group of women were turned away from a film premiere at the Cannes Film Festival in France for wearing flat shoes, including a woman physically unable to wear heels due to an operation on one of her feet.
 The women complained that the policy of the festival on women's footwear was unjust.
-Festival organizers later responded that there was no official policy on footwear and stated that they would remind red-carpet officials of this.
+Festival organizers later responded that there was no official policy on footwear and stated that they would remind red carpet officials of this.

 Dress codes

-Some dress codes require women to wear high heels, and some medical organizations have called for a ban on such dress codes.
+Few dress codes require women to wear high heels, and some medical organizations have called for a ban on such dress codes.
 There have been many protests by women workers against such policies.
 Laws regarding dress codes that require women to wear high heels in the workplace vary.

 A Mile in Her Shoes

-A Mile in Her Shoes is an annual march in which men wear red high heels and walk a mile to protest domestic violence.
+A Mile in Her Shoes is a series of marches in which men wear red high heels and walk a mile to protest domestic violence.
 Some academics have suggested that by wearing high heels for such a brief period and making a point of acting like they do not know how to walk properly, these men reinforce the stereotype that only women can or should wear high heels.